FlowPure: Continuous Normalizing Flows for Adversarial Purification: Introduction

 We consider two distinct adversarial threat models, with a primary focus on a preprocessor-blind setting.
-In this scenario, the attacker has full white-box access to the classifier, but is unaware of the existence of the purification mechanism, serving effectively as an upper bound on attack capabilities on black-box preprocessor-blind settings.
-Given the increasing prevalence of open-weight models in real-world deployments, we deem this threat model to be especially important, as it closely aligns with how attacks would be typically executed in practice.
-In such cases, interaction is often minimal and limited to model probing, or completely absent, with attackers focusing on the classifier while remaining unaware of upstream defense mechanisms~\cite{grosse2024towards}.
-Our empirical analysis shows that FlowPure achieves remarkable robustness under these conditions, with no impact on benign performance in contrast to state-of-the-art purifiers.
-FlowPure, in its deterministic variants, significantly outperforms existing state-of-the-art purifiers under this threat model.
-Moreover, we show that FlowPure, although primarily trained for purification, holds strong potential as an adversarial detector.
-Our preliminary investigation reveals that it achieves near-perfect detection accuracy against oblivious PGD attacks across multiple perturbation levels on CIFAR-10 and CIFAR-100.
+In this scenario, the attacker has full white-box access to the victim classifier, but is unaware of the existence of the purification mechanism, serving effectively as an upper bound on attack capabilities on black-box preprocessor-blind settings.
+Given the increasing prevalence of open-weight models in real-world deployments, we deem this threat model to be especially important, as it closely aligns with how attacks would typically be executed in practice, where interaction is often minimal and limited to model probing~\cite{grosse2024towards}.

 To better understand the limitations of adversarial purification, we also evaluate FlowPure in a fully adaptive white-box setting, where the attacker is assumed to have full gradient access to both the classifier and the defense mechanism.
 This represents a worst-case scenario, and in practice, it renders most defenses ineffective~\cite{tramer2020adaptive}.
 Recent work, such as DiffHammer~\cite{wang2024diffhammer}, has demonstrated that the robustness of diffusion-based purification methods has been significantly overestimated.
-In line with these findings, we observe that all purification-based methods, including FlowPure, struggle under this setting.
-Nevertheless, our Gaussian-trained variant shows improved performance compared to existing approaches, outperforming state-of-the-art purifiers, even when all methods experience a sharp decrease in robustness.
-Although white-box evaluations remain paramount for estimating worst-case robustness~\cite{carlini2019evaluating}, our findings reinforce the need for strong defenses against black-box threats, which are more practical and aligned with real-world adversarial threats.
+In line with these findings, we observe that all purification-based methods, including FlowPure, struggle in this setting.
+Nevertheless, our stochastic variant shows improved performance under DiffHammer compared to existing approaches, outperforming state-of-the-art purifiers, even when all methods experience a sharp decrease in robustness.